FREQUENTLY ASKED QUESTIONS (FAQ)

 When does the mentee have to submit his or her R01 application?

-Earlier deadlines will vary from mentee to mentee depending on the status of the research program, preliminary data, and the proposal draft.
+Boot Camp mentees are expected to submit a R01-equivalent proposal within 12 months of program completion.
 Submission is a requirement of the program and will be verified by the Office of Research.

 Why work in small groups?